Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Processing/1_Oscilloscope.rst

 .. note::

-    :red:`The ADC of Pico can only collect voltage between 0-3.3V.
+    :combo:`red font-bolder:The ADC of Pico can only collect voltage between 0-3.3V.
 The joystick here uses 3.3V.`

 Sketch
 ============================